Skip to main content

 Quick answer

-Pick a meeting assistant such as Read AI, Tactiq, or Zoom AI Companion when you need live capture during Google Meet, Zoom, or Microsoft Teams calls.
+Pick Read AI, Tactiq, or Zoom AI Companion when you need to capture a live call.

-Pick NoteGPT or Adobe Acrobat AI Assistant when you already have a transcript or recording and want a fast summary, action items, or a recap email.
-Pick Summary AI when meeting minutes come from a mix of online and face-to-face conversations on mobile.
+Pick NoteGPT or Adobe Acrobat AI Assistant when you have a transcript or saved call and want a fast recap, tasks, or email draft.
+Pick Summary AI for phone-based notes from online and face-to-face talks.

 How to choose a meeting transcript summarizer

-Match the tool to how the transcript will be used.
+Match the tool to how you will use the transcript.

-• Live capture or post-meeting upload.
-Decide first whether you need a bot in the call or a place to paste or upload a transcript afterward.
+• Live call or saved file.
 Tactiq and Zoom AI Companion capture live.
-NoteGPT and Adobe Acrobat AI Assistant work from an existing transcript or recording file.
+NoteGPT and Adobe Acrobat AI Assistant start from a file.

 Meeting transcript summarizers compared